raphlinus/raphlinus.github.io/_posts/2024-01-29-good-parallel-computer.md

 The lack of an ordering guarantee is particularly frustrating, because the traditional 3D pipeline *does* maintain ordering, among other reasons, to prevent Z-fighting artifacts (for a fascinating discussion of how GPU hardware preserves the blend order guarantee, see [A trip through the Graphics Pipeline part 9]).
 It is not possible to faithfully emulate the traditional vertex/fragment pipeline using the new capability.
 Obviously, maintaining ordering guarantees in parallel systems is expensive, but ideally there is a way to opt in when needed, or at least couple work graphs with another mechanism (some form of sorting, which is possible to implement efficiently on GPUs) to re-establish ordering as needed.
 Thus, I see work graphs as two steps forward, one step back.

-A fascinating look into actual implementation of work graphs on real GPU hardware is Hans Kristian's notes on [Workgraphs in vkd3d-proton].

 ### CPU convergent evolution

 In theory, when running highly parallel workloads, a traditional multi-core CPU design is doing the same thing as a GPU, and if fully optimized for efficiency, should be competitive.
 That, arguably, is the design brief for Larrabee, and also motivation for more recent academic work like [Vortex].
 Probably the biggest challenge is power efficiency.
 As a general trend, CPU designs are diverging into those optimizing single-core performance (performance cores) and those optimizing power efficiency (efficiency cores), with cores of both types commonly present on the same chip.
 As E-cores become more prevalent, algorithms designed to exploit parallelism at scale may start winning, incentivizing provision of even larger numbers of increasingly efficient cores, no matter how underpowered each may be at single-threaded tasks.